 Remedial Action Implementation

-We are highly experienced in implementing innovative, cost-effective remedial strategies, including enhanced reductive dechlorination (ERD), enhanced aerobic bioremediation, and plume stability monitoring which have saved our clients hundreds of thousands of dollars compared to more conventional physical contaminant removal systems.
+We are highly experienced in implementing innovative, cost-effective remedial strategies, including enhanced reductive dechlorination (ERD), enhanced aerobic bioremediation, and plume stability monitoring.
+These strategies have saved our clients hundreds of thousands of dollars compared to more conventional physical contaminant removal systems.

 Other remedial technologies implemented include: